 The Islamic State of Iraq and al-Sham (ISIS, also called the Islamic State or Daesh) provides a fitting, and unsettling, example.
 ISIS is a nonstate actor that places modern technology in the service of a radical and antimodern agenda.
-According to Robert Hannigan, head of the United Kingdom's intelligence operation Government Communications Headquarters (GCHQ), ISIS is "the first terrorist group whose members have grown up on the Internet" and which "embrace[s] the web as a noisy channel in which to promote itself, intimidate people, and radicalize new recruits."
-Social media is as important a weapon for ISIS as anything used on the battlefield.
+According to Robert Hannigan, head of the United Kingdom's intelligence operation Government Communications Headquarters (GCHQ), ISIS is "the first terrorist group whose members have grown up on the Internet" and which "embrace[s] the web as a noisy channel in which to promote itself, intimidate people, and radicalize new recruits."40 Social media is as important a weapon for ISIS as anything used on the battlefield.
 As such, Twitter-an exemplar of the liberation narrative that usually dominates discussion of social media's impact on society-has become a core tool in ISIS's fight, as have other social-media platforms.
-The group's female adherents craft enthusiastic tweets about infidels, beheadings, slavery, and the desirability of pre-modern gender roles in a fashion that one observer has called "a kind of jihadi subculture cool."
-According to the Islamic State of Daesh Provides and Provi
+The group's female adherents craft enthusiastic tweets about infidels, beheadings, slavery, and the desirability of pre-modern gender roles in a fashion that one observer has called "a kind of jihadi subculture cool."41